aspect-build/.github/.github/pull_request_template.md

 - Covered by existing test cases
 - New test cases added
-- Manual testing

-If part of the test plan included manual testing, please provide instructions so we can reproduce.
+- Manual testing: please provide instructions so we can reproduce
-Please also list any relevant details for your test configuration.